jgoerzen/docker-debian-base/README.md

   for instance, `America/Denver`.
 - `DEBBASE_SSH` defaults to `disabled`.
 If you set to `enabled`, then the SSH server will be run.
+- `DEBBASE_NO_STARTUP_APT` defaults to empty.
+If set, it will cause images based on debian-base-security to skip the apt job run at container startup.

 # Container initialization